-The second resolution was “Get around to updating your website, or finally get one.”
+The second resolution from my post “5 Church Communications Resolutions for 2018,” was “Get around to updating your website, or finally get one.”
 Updating your church’s website and starting from scratch are two very different things.
 However, you may find that, in the process of updating your site, you decide that it might be better to start over.
 Since there is a lot going on here, I am going to split this post into multiple parts.
 Let’s get started.

 Why Is It So Hard to Get Started?

 I know a lot of pastors, lay leaders, and volunteers who know their church’s website needs help.
 But often they are stuck and can’t seem to get started.
 It can be challenging to figure out that first step.